alooboii/EagleVision/notebooks/README.md

 ---

-## Recommended Paper Wording

-Use this wording in the report or paper:

 > Under a fixed reduced-budget validation setting, EagleVision consistently improves over the frozen pretrained baseline.
 The best overall configuration, `lr_5e-5`, reduces AbsRel from `0.344097` to `0.284113`, RMSE from `0.851416` to `0.703733`, Depth L1 from `0.722799` to `0.580426`, and reprojection depth error from `0.691047` to `0.565430`.
 These results support the effectiveness of lightweight geometric adaptation.
 The ablation also shows that cycle-depth consistency must be weighted moderately, since excessive cycle-depth weighting degrades metric depth performance.